-When it needed to expand its storage capabilities, online desktop SaaS provider Sapotek Inc. found Sun Microsystems' Thumper server and ZFS file system a more scalable alternative
+When it needed to expand its storage capabilities, online desktop SaaS provider Sapotek Inc. found Sun Microsystems' Thumper server and ZFS file system a more scalable alternative to an iSCSI SAN.

 Like many young Web companies, Sapotek needs storage that is reliable, easy to manage and won't break its budget, since a glitch can prove fatal to business.
 Sapotek provides its customers with a virtual desktop, complete with free online desktop applications, such as word processing, email and messaging.
 Sapotek claims it has 200,000 users of its Desktoptwo service and plans to offer an enterprise system over the next year that could tax its resources even more.